Stéphane Sparagna: Boavista

 On 19 June 2017, Sparagna signed a three-year contract with Portuguese club Boavista.
 It was reported that Marseille agreed to terminate Sparagna's contract prematurely in order for him to join Boavista, with the condition that they receive a percentage of any fee received by the Portuguese club for his future sale.
 He made his debut for the club on 27 August, starting in a 1–0 win over Desportivo Aves which saw Boavista register their first win of the season.
 He ultimately made 23 appearances for the campaign before his season was cut short by a knee injury which required him to undergo surgery in Marseille.

 A spate of injuries sidelined Sparagna for large parts of the first half of the following season and, by the turn of the year, he had made only three league appearances.
 He made his long-awaited return, and only other appearance for the season, on 19 April 2019 but scored an own goal to consign Boavista to a 1–0 defeat to Tondela.
 That proved to be his final appearance for the club as in January 2020, having not been registered by Boavista for the 2019–20 Primeira Liga campaign, he was allowed to leave the club on a free transfer.

 Vilafranquense

 On 19 January 2020, having not played a single game during the first half of the campaign, Sparagna completed a free transfer to LigaPro side Vilafranquense where he signed a six-month deal, with the option of a further year.
 He scored his first professional club goal in March when he netted for his side in a 3–2 win over Porto B, snapping a three-match winless run for Vilafranquense in the process.

 Red Star

-On 24 August 2021, he returned to France and signed with Red Star in the third-tier Championnat National.
+On 24 August 2021, Sparagna returned to France and signed with Red Star in the Championnat National, the third-tier of French football.